ddsuvarna/is-it-up/README.md

 # server-monk

-A simple chrome extension to monitor your REST API servers, sends chrome notification if anything is down.
+A simple chrome extension to monitor your servers, sends chrome notification if anything is down.
 Oh! and there's dark mode too!

 ## Installation